aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

 *There is, occasionally, life outside Excel.*

 I love reading and listening to audiobooks, particularly rom-coms and cozy murder mysteries involving female sleuths, eccentric sidekicks, and preferably an animal with a questionable amount of common sense.
 I'm also happiest when I'm making something.
-Paper flowers, Cricut projects, the occasional pipe-cleaner teddy bear—and especially coloring.
+Paper flowers, Cricut projects, the occasional pipe-cleaner teddy bear, and especially coloring.

 My current obsession is Hachette Heroes color-by-number books, which I order from an online bookstore in France.
 Why am I ordering coloring books from France?
 Delivery and taxes are included, and thankfully you don't need to speak French to colour by number.
 I prefer colour-by-number books because regular coloring gives me far too much freedom; apparently I need someone to tell me what colour something should be so I can proceed to disagree with the exact shade they chose.
 Coloring is one of the few things that can quiet my brain for hours.
 Give me a coloring book, an audiobook in the background, and far too many acrylic paint markers to choose from, and I'm happy.
 <p>